-It is with great honor and pride that Advanced Disposal provide this service and properly retire American flags that have reached the end of their useful lives.
+It is with great pride that Advanced Disposal provide this service and properly retire American flags that have reached the end of their useful lives.
 Bring your flag to Advanced Disposal (during regular business hours), and we will respectfully retire it as stipulated in the time-honored code.
 To find your local Advanced Disposal facility and hours, visit: www.AdvancedDisposal.com/FindAFacility, and enter your zip code.

 If you are retiring more than one flag, we ask that you please separate nylon flags from cotton flags to ensure they are sent for proper disposal.
 We partner with American Flags Express Inc. for recycling of nylon flags and the American Legion for cotton.